 I feel grateful she does that, because I’ve seen and heard about some pretty dirty litter boxes.
 One family she knows complains their cat doesn’t use the litter box and poops and pees all over the house.
 But upon visiting the home it was pretty obvious why.
 The box was only cleaned once per week.
 In my opinion, the cat had the right to go anywhere but the box.
 It was disgusting!
 Contrary to what some people believe, cats are extremely clean animals.
 Just like you flush the toilet every time you go, the least you can do is clean your kitty’s litter box at least once every day.

-Dirty litter boxes are a life and death matter
+Dirty litter boxes are a life or death matter

 This topic is near and dear to my heart because I’m a former rescue cat.
 It pains me to see so many felines turned into animal rescue groups or shelters for litter box issues.
 It’s amazing that many of these surrendered animals end up not having litter box issues in shelter, simply because they now have a clean box to use on a daily basis.
 In many cases where the cat goes to a new home, the litter box problems stop because the new owners understand the necessity of a clean litter box.